-- 1.1 The Public Sector Internal Audit Standards (PSIAS) require all internal audit activities to implement and retain an 'Internal Audit Charter'. - 1.2 The PSIAS are supplemented with a Local Government Application Note (LGAN) produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) in collaboration with the Chartered Institute of Internal Auditors (CIIA).
-The LGAN provides sector-specific requirements for local government organisations within the UK Public Sector. - 1.3 The PSIAS encompass the mandatory elements of the CIIA's International Professional Practices Framework (IPPF) as follows: - Definition of Internal Auditing, - Code of Ethics, and - International Standards for the Professional Practice of Internal Auditing (including interpretations and glossary). - 1.4 The headings of each section of the Charter refer to specific sections of the PSIAS for reference purposes.
+- 5.1 The Public Sector Internal Audit Standards (PSIAS) require all internal audit activities to implement and retain an 'Internal Audit Charter'. - 5.2 The PSIAS are supplemented with a Local Government Application Note (LGAN) produced by the Chartered Institute of Public Finance & Accountancy (CIPFA) in collaboration with the Chartered Institute of Internal Auditors (CIIA).
+The LGAN provides sector-specific requirements for local government organisations within the UK Public Sector. - 5.3 The PSIAS encompass the mandatory elements of the CIIA's International Professional Practices Framework (IPPF) as follows: - Definition of Internal Auditing, - Code of Ethics, and - International Standards for the Professional Practice of Internal Auditing (including interpretations and glossary). - 5.4 The headings of each section of this Charter refer to specific sections and standards of the PSIAS for reference purposes and also takes into account the PSIAS core principles: - Demonstrates integrity. - Demonstrates competence and due professional care. - Is objective and free from undue influence (independent). - Aligns with the strategies, objectives, and risks of the organisation. - Is appropriately positioned and adequately resourced. - Demonstrates quality and continuous improvement. - Communicates effectively. - Provides risk-based assurance. - Is insightful, proactive, and future-focused. - Promotes organisational improvement.